Heterogeneous RBCs via Deep Multi-Agent Reinforcement Learning: The framework

 It increases with increasing consumption $c^i_t$ and leisure $(1- \ell^i_t)$, with $b>0$ controlling the trade-off between the two.
 Rewards are known as `utilities' in the economic literature.
 Furthermore, the specific function in Eq.~\eqref{eq:reward} is very commonly used since the logarithmic utility is, in fact, a special case of the well-known `Constant Relative Risk Aversion' (CRRA) utility function when the coefficient of relative risk aversion equals one \cite{romer2018advanced}.

-\textbf{Game theoretic considerations.} From a game-theoretic perspective, the households can be thought to participate in a stochastic game with $n$ players $i=1,\dots,n$, a common state, individual actions $(\hat c_t^i,\ell_t^i)$, a transition kernel induced by Eqs. (\ref{eq:agg}–\ref{eq:kap_motion}), and per-period payoffs $R^i_t$.
+\textbf{Game-theoretic considerations.} From a game-theoretic perspective, the households can be thought of as participating in a stochastic game with $n$ players $i=1,\dots,n$, a common state, individual actions $(\hat c_t^i,\ell_{t+1}^i)$, a transition kernel induced by Eqs. (\ref{eq:agg}–\ref{eq:kap_motion}), and per-period payoffs $R^i_t$.
 This, in turn, ensures the existence of optimal policies for the households assuming a solution concept such as Markov perfect equilibrium \cite{maskin2001markov}.
 However, the corresponding problem is well known to be computationally hard \cite{daskalakis2009complexity}.
-Consequently, although the approach would be theoretically possible with a full specification of states, actions, transitions and rewards, it is impractical due to the high complexity and dimensionality of the underlying model and its strategy space.
+Consequently, although the approach would be theoretically possible, it is impractical due to the high complexity and dimensionality of the underlying model and its strategy space.
 In addition, relying on the full information set of the model is an unrealistic assumption, as real-world agents typically lack full observability of their environment.
 In contrast, we train independent learners each having access only to the partial information set $\mathbf x_t^i$ and optimising for a policy $\pi^i$ that approximates a best response to the evolving behaviour of the others.
+In our numerical experiments, we show that for sufficiently large $n$, the resulting MARL scheme reproduces the equilibrium behaviour of~\cite{KrusellSmith1998}.
+However, from a theoretical standpoint, establishing convergence of independent MARL dynamics to mean field equilibria in stochastic games remains a challenging and open problem \cite{yongacoglu2024mean,yardim2023policy}.